cs50nestm/cs50labs/debugging/README.md

 In this lab you will learn about:

 - The difference between syntax errors and logic errors
 - Various ways to debug your code

 <!--
 - How to use debug50 in the CS50 IDE
 -->

 ## What are Syntax vs. Logic Errors?

 Most of us encounter **syntax errors** at some point when creating a new program.
 Syntax errors prevent a program from successfully compiling and could include misspelled keywords, missing or misplaced curly braces, semicolon, parentheses, etc.

-If the compiler error message is hard to understand, we can prepend `help50` to `make hello` to get a bit more guidance on how to correct our error.
+If the compiler error message is hard to understand, we can prepend `help50` to `make hello` to get a bit more guidance on how to correct our error:

 ```
 help50 make hello
 ```

 On the other hand, when we encounter a **logical error**, our program usually compiles and runs, but gives us an incorrect result.

 <img src="http://labs.cs50nestm.net/logical_error.gif" width="400">